codewitch-honey-crisis/alarm_panel/README.md

 The first byte is the byte count.
 The remaining 4 bytes are represented as a big endian `uint32_t` where each bit is one alarm's state.
 It is then sent to the websocket.

-The website may also send a 1 byte message (the payload is ignored) to get the webserver to send back a 5 byte message (packed as above) containing the socket status.
+The website may also send a 1 byte message (the payload is ignored) to get the webserver to send back a 5 byte message (packed as above) containing the alarm status bits.

 Furthermore, any alarm changes from control get broadcast to all connected websockets.